 About 20 miles from our home is a wind farm.
-It’s a hard working wind farm, which makes sense.
-You see, wind is just a part of life in my hometown.
+It’s a hard working wind farm, which makes sense, because, wind is just a part of life in my hometown.
 We’re much more likely to experience a brisk wind than a light breeze.
 Because of that, wind farms are quite common.

 It’s so simple to experiment with wind power!
 Do you have a simple pinwheel toy?
 Hold it up the the wind and watch it go.
 If you don’t have any wind, hold it up in front of a fan.
 This very simple toy can show your child just how a wind turbine works.
 The toy spins around just like the large blades of a turbine.